ITfoxtec/FoxIDs.Samples/README.md

 # FoxIDs.Samples
-The repository contains samples for FoxIDs showing login and logout with OAuth 2.0, OpenID Connect 1.0 and SAML 2.0.
-Furthermore the samples show API call secured with OAuth 2.0.
+The repository contains Identity Provide (IdP) / OpenID Provider (OP) and application samples connected to FoxIDs showing [login](https://www.foxids.com/docs/login) and logout with [OpenID Connect](https://www.foxids.com/docs/oidc) and [SAML 2.0](https://www.foxids.com/docs/saml-2.0).
+In addition, the samples show API calls secured with [OAuth 2.0](https://www.foxids.com/docs/oauth-2.0).

-The samples is pre configured and can immediately run in Visual Studio.
+The samples are pre-configured and can be run immediately in Visual Studio.

-> FoxIDs [documentation](https://www.itfoxtec.com/FoxIDs) and a guid about how to configure the [samples](https://www.itfoxtec.com/FoxIDs/samples) in FoxIDs.
+> FoxIDs [documentation](https://www.foxids.com/docs) and a guide on how to use the [samples](https://www.foxids.com/docs/samples) in FoxIDs.

 > FoxIDs GitHub repository [https://github.com/ITfoxtec/FoxIDs](https://github.com/ITfoxtec/FoxIDs)